The City of Calgary’s spray parks, wading pools and outdoor pools are typically a top choice – they usually open in mid-June.

 9. Go to the beach at Sikome Lake

-Opening on June 25th this year, Sikome Lake is free, open to the public and offers a fun beach experience inside the city limits.
+Sikome Lake now charges admission but it is open to the public and offers a fun beach experience inside the city limits.
 Sikome is actually more of a giant swimming pool with a sand bottom – the water never gets very deep so is warmer than most lakes and the water is both tested, filtered and chlorine treated to ensure it is safe to swim.

 11. Go swimming